- What Does Kanban Mean?

 What Is Kanban?

-Kanban software takes the basic visual approach of a kanban board and cards and digitizes it, so now workflow can be seen by the whole team.
+Kanban software takes the basic visual approach of a kanban board and cards and digitizes it so the workflow can be seen by the whole team.
 It makes organization easier and helps project managers and teams manage the workflow better.
-Therefore, the software fulfills the lean project management core practice of continuous improvement.
+The software fulfills the lean project management core practice of continuous improvement.
 Cutting waste and automating some aspects of the process through kanban board software features allows agile teams to focus on their activities.

 Before we learn about kanban boards, kanban cards and WIP limits, let’s learn the principles of the kanban methodology.

-- Start with what you’re doing now.
-Don’t make changes to your process immediately, but use kanban for your current workflow.
+- Start with what you’re doing now: The first step when implementing kanban is to focus on what the organization is currently doing.
+Don’t make changes to your process immediately, but use kanban to visualize your current workflow and begin making improvements.

-- Encourage leadership from everyone to help keep the mandate of continuous change for maximizing improvements.
+- Encourage leadership from everyone: Kanban promotes a collaborative atmosphere where team members can suggest improvement opportunities to help keep the mandate of continuous improvement for maximizing efficiency.

-Once we know what they are and how to use them, we’ll be able to explain how to use them in project management.
+Once you know what the practices are and how to use them, you’ll be able to use them in project management.

 A kanban board is a visual way to manage tasks and workflows, which utilizes an analog or digital board with columns and cards.
 The kanban cards represent tasks, and the columns organize those tasks by their progress or current stage in development.

-The beauty of the kanban board is its simplicity, and its ability to portray the project in a practical way.
+The beauty of the kanban board is its simplicity and its ability to portray the project in a practical way.
 Each column is a stage in the project, so the board gives teams and project managers an overview at a glance.
 Teams can see what they’re assigned to work on, and managers can track progress.
+Here’s an example of a kanban board.

 As noted above, columns reside on the board and are a way to break up the different stages in the project workflow.
 Kanban cards are organized under the column headings and are dragged to the next column to the right to indicate where in the production cycle or workflow they are.